Making Photos On Australia Day

 Unfortunately, the following day was a stinker and the stony paths I explored were not ideal for my current car: a Mazda 3.

-My previous two cars, a Subaru Forester and LandRover Discovery, were much better suited to this kind of exploration but, with my focus predominantly on overseas travel, the decision to move down to a small snappy car for city driving was the right one.
+My previous two cars, a Subaru Forester and LandRover Discovery, were much better suited to this kind of exploration.
+However, with my focus predominantly on overseas travel, the decision to move down to a small snappy car for city driving was the right one.

 I’d like my next car to be another AWD, ideally one that doesn’t burn fossil fuels.
 I’m prepared to wait until I can realize that particular dream.